EZCDeveloper/Cypress_edgardcooper/README.md

 # Test Cases

+TC01: Should verify that default Language is English.
+Verify url landing, control language selector and home page title.

-TC001: Should verify that we can switch to Spanish language.
-Verify that the page efectivly changed into Spanish.
+TC02: Should verify that we can switch to Spanish language.
+Verify that the page efectively changed into Spanish.
+Verify url landing, control language selector and home page title.